nubenetes/awesome-kubernetes/docs/about.md

 A tech stack is not relevant compared to the way technology is managed.
 You could have the best tool and run into trouble by taking the risk of applying an unsupported approach.

-Not applying supported changes or improvements while most of the competition does not invest in them is short-term.
+Avoiding standardization and improvements because rivals do not invest in them is shortsighted.
 It is worrying because there is considerable resistance to change along with employment discrimination to prevent new proposals from succeeding.
 The term DevOps first appeared in 2009.

 In this service driven IT sector, cloud certifications and technical assesment tests have much more weight in the selection processes that have little to do with real work.
 They are mostly a wall to justify the hiring of less experienced (younger and cheaper) employees.
 Fundamental in any profession to learn by doing while building a career and skills with decent opportunities and without too many difficulties and barriers.